AlibabaCloudDocs/smc/intl.en-US/Best Practices/Migrate source servers to Alibaba Cloud/Migrate physical servers to Alibaba Cloud.md

             -   If a high bandwidth is available, we recommend that you do not compress data.
 Data compression consumes CPU resources of the migration source.
             The default value is 0, which indicates that data to be migrated is not compressed.

-        -   **Checksum**: This feature enhances the verification of data consistency between the migration source and the destination server, but may compromise the data transmission rate.
+        -   **Checksum**: This feature enhances the verification of data consistency between the migration source and the destination server.
+However, this may slow the rate of data transmission.

             By default, this feature is disabled.